csi4999-mims/documentation/Master Documentation/README.md

 ##### Test Setup

 The application needs to be open and the register (add) page needs to be active.

 ##### Test Case Steps

-1) Enter the First Name
+1. Enter the First Name
-2) Enter the Last Name
+2. Enter the Last Name
-3) Enter the Email
+3. Enter the Email
-4) Enter the Phone Number
+4. Enter the Phone Number
-5) Enter the Password
+5. Enter the Password
-6) Enter the Confirm Password
+6. Enter the Confirm Password
-7) Select the Role
+7. Select the Role
-8) Press the "Register" button
+8. Press the "Register" button
-**repeat for all 6 sets of test data**
+9. **Repeat for all 6 sets of test data**

 ##### Test Data